dojo/docs/dojox/color.rst

 use the *from* methods, directly on ``dojox.color``; to convert an existing ``dojo.Color`` or ``dojox.color.Color`` object to a specific model, use the *to* methods.

-For more information on the Palette, please visit the `Palette <dojox/color/Palette>`_ page.
+For more information on the Palette, please visit the :ref:`Palette <dojox/color/Palette>` page.